Mindfulness-Based Stress Reduction (MBSR) in Columbus & Worthington, Ohio | Compassionate Mind Join the Interest List

 What is the registration process?

 Once registration opens, the process has a few steps.
-You'll complete a registration form on this page with basic information.
-I'll then send you a link to a confidential background form through a secure portal — this helps ensure the course is a good fit for where you are right now.
-You'll also complete a liability form through the same portal.
-Once the forms are reviewed, you'll receive a payment link to complete your registration.
+You’ll complete a registration form on this page with basic information.
+I’ll then send you a link to a confidential background form through a secure portal.
+This helps ensure the course is a good fit for where you are right now.
+You’ll also complete a liability form through the same portal.
+Once the forms are reviewed, you’ll receive a payment link to complete your registration.

 If anything in your background form suggests the course may not be the right fit at this moment, I’ll reach out directly to have a conversation.
 That’s not a closed door, just a chance to make sure the timing is right for you.